 When the Health Centre is not open, all the patients are advised to go to government hospital or any other hospital.
 No reimbursement is permissible for students as per UGC norms.

-One Ambulance service is available at Ambulance bay of the Health Centre for 24 hours.
+One ICU Ambulance and one Patient Transport Vehicle is available at the Health Centre for 24 hours.

 Services not Covered